EUDAT-SLS/eudat_ols_aggregator/README.md

 ##########################

-(c) 2018, Doron Goldfarb, Environment Agency Austria, contact: doron.goldfarb@umweltbundesamt.at
+Created by Doron Goldfarb, contact: doron.goldfarb@umweltbundesamt.at (c) 2018, Environment Agency Austria

 This work was funded by the European Union via the EUDAT2020 project under grant agreement n.654065